Walter Rauff: Advisor to the regime in Chile

 The last request to extradite Rauff to West Germany was presented by renowned Nazi hunter Beate Klarsfeld in 1983, but it was rejected by the Pinochet regime, which alleged that Rauff had been a peaceful Chilean citizen for over twenty years and stated that the case was closed since the Supreme Court's 1963 decision.
 Klarsfeld organised protests in Chile and was twice arrested for causing disturbances.
 Following her brief detention, the director-general of Israel's Ministry of Foreign Affairs, David Kimche, officially requested Rauff's expulsion in a meeting with Chilean Foreign Minister Jaime del Valle, but the request was turned down.

 Death

 Suffering from lung cancer, Rauff died in Santiago on 14 May 1984 from a heart attack.
-His funeral was the occasion of a Nazi celebration.
-According to his MI5 file, "he never showed any remorse for his actions, which he described as those of "a mere technical administrator".
+His funeral was held at a Lutheran church and was the occasion of a Nazi celebration.
+According to his MI5 file, "he never showed any remorse for his actions, which he described as those of 'a mere technical administrator.'"

 A German-language biography of Rauff written by Martin Cüppers was published in 2013.